OGSarah/Swift-ARC-Internals-Lifetime-Analysis/README.md

 The goal is to reason about memory deterministically, like the compiler and the runtime do.

-### What is a memory leak?
+## Important Definitions:
-A resource leak that occurs when a computer program incorrectly manages memory allocations, failing to release memory that is no longer needed back to the operating system.
+- **memory leak** - A resource leak that occurs when a computer program incorrectly manages memory allocations, failing to release memory that is no longer needed back to the operating system.

-### What is a dangling pointer?
-A pointer that holds the memory address of an object that has already been deleted or deallocated.
+- **dangling pointer** - A pointer that holds the memory address of an object that has already been deleted or deallocated.

 # Why this Project Exists
 At Staff level, engineers must: